Looking for the best gyms in Hong Kong?

 F45 classes combine; functional training, HIIT (high-intensity interval training), and circuit training.
-There are more than 30 different workouts featuring thousands of different exercises, so you aren’t likely to get bored.
+More than 30 different workouts feature thousands of different exercises, so you aren’t likely to get bored.

 Workouts range from 45 mins to 1 hour in duration.
 In some classes, you’ll be focused on lifting weights, and others are pure cardio.